wangziqi2013/wangziqi2013.github.io/_posts/2018-05-30-Reduced-HTM.markdown

 The hardware instrumentation of load instructions can affect performance in a yet unknown manner.
 To alleviate the problem of performance degradation caused by instrumentation, this paper proposes two hybrid transactional memory algorithms based on TL2.
-The first algorithm, RH1 (RH stands for "Reduced Hardware Transaction"), consists of a full hardware path and a software fall-back path.
-The hardware path avoids expensive load instrumentation and is expected to perform better than Hybrid NORec with lazy subscription.
+The first algorithm, RH1 (RH stands for "Reduced Hardware Transaction"), consists of a full hardware path and a hardware-assisted fall-back path.
 RH1 makes non-trivial assumption about the underlying HTM implementation, and is still "best-effort".
-The second algorithm, RH2,
+The second algorithm, RH2, consists of a hardware assisted fast path and a pure software slow path.
+It also provides a "middle ground" for the hardware path to cooperate with the software path if both types of transactions are executing in parallel.
+Both RH1 and RH2 fast path avoids expensive load instrumentation, and are expected to perform better than Hybrid NORec with lazy subscription.